Thursday, December 23, 2010

 1. Executive Summary

-- brief summary of the result, recommendation and action plan for the cash-flow management, risk/insurance, education, retirement, investment, estate, tax and special need planning.
+• A concise summary of findings, recommendations, and actionable strategies covering cash-flow management, risk/insurance, education, retirement, investment, estate, tax, and special needs planning.

 2. Goals and Objectives